Versions of Blade Runner: The Director's Cut (1992)

 In 2000, Harrison Ford gave his view on the director's cut of the film, where he said that, although he thought it was "spectacular", it did not "move him at all".
-He gave a brief reason: "They haven't put anything in, so it's still an exercise in design."
+He gave a brief reason "They haven't put anything in, so it's still an exercise in design".
 In 2021, Ridley Scott said on Marc Maron's podcast that the main incentive to alter the film was an idea for the sequel, which would reframe protagonist Rick Deckard as a replicant capable of reproducing.

 The Final Cut (2007)

-Ridley Scott's Final Cut (2007, 117 minutes), or the 25th-Anniversary Edition, briefly released by Warner Bros. theatrically on October 5, 2007, and subsequently released on DVD, HD DVD, and Blu-ray in December 2007 (UK December 3; US December 18) is the only version over which Ridley Scott had complete artistic control, as the Director's Cut production did not place Scott directly in charge.
+Ridley Scott's Final Cut (2007, 117 minutes) or the 25th-Anniversary Edition, briefly released by Warner Bros.
+Pictures theatrically on October 5, 2007 and then released on DVD, HD DVD, and Blu-ray in December 2007 (UK December 3; US December 18) is the only version over which Ridley Scott had artistic control, as the Director's Cut production did not place Scott in charge.
 In conjunction with the Final Cut, documentary and other materials were produced for the home video releases, culminating in a five-disc "Ultimate Collector's Edition" release by Charles de Lauzirika.

-Scott found time in mid-2000 to help put together a final and definitive version of the film with restoration producer Charles de Lauzirika, which was only partially completed in mid-2001 before legal and financial issues forced a halt to the work.
+Scott found time in mid-2000 to help assemble a final and definitive version of the film with restoration producer Charles de Lauzirika, which was only partially completed in mid-2001 before legal and financial problems forced a halt to the work.

 After several years of legal disputes, Warner Bros. announced in 2006 that it had finally secured full distribution rights to the film, and that there would be a three-stage release of the film: